Housing

 (Washington, DC)--Today, Congressman Al Green (TX-09) requested additional program funding for our nation's fair housing programs.
 In a letter submitted to Chairman Olver and Ranking Member Knollenberg of the Transportation, Housing and Urban Development Appropriations Subcommittee Congressman Al Green and 48 colleagues requested $26 million for the U.S.

 (Houston, TX)--Today, Congressman Al Green (TX-09) joined Capital One Bank to announce the banks participation in the new low-interest loan programs created by the United States Department of Housing and Urban Development and Fannie Mae.
-Both loan programs, HUDs 203(k) product and Fannie Mae's Community RenovationTM product, offer low fixed-rate loans to finance the purchase of n
+Both loan programs, HUDs 203(k) product and Fannie Mae's Community RenovationTM product, offer low fixed-rate loans to finance the purchase of new homes and the renovation of damaged homes.
+These programs also refinance existing mortgages of damaged properties in need of renovation.

 (Washington, DC)--Yesterday, Congressman Al Green (TX-09) joined other members of the Financial Services Committee during a day-long hearing of the full committee to examine the federal housing response and housing reconstruction efforts in areas affected by Hurricanes Katrina and Rita.